What Is an Intensive Outpatient Program?

 Components of an Intensive Outpatient Program

 Individuals attending an IOP will oftentimes patriciate in individualized therapy and counseling.
 Individual therapy sessions serve as a time for patients to meet one-on-one with a licensed professional in a confidential setting.
 These sessions can be a time for individuals to find the root cause of addiction, process their experiences in treatment, ask any questions they may have, and celebrate recovery successes.
-In an intensive outpatient program setting, these therapy sessions are most commonly held on an as-needed basis.
+In an intensive outpatient program setting, these therapy sessions are most commonly held weekly or bi-weekly and on an as-needed basis.

 Group therapy sessions are generally the chief counseling component of IOPs.
 The number and types of groups that meet will vary from program to program and are based on the needs of the participants.
 Some groups may be specialized and focused on a single type of client, such as gender, sexual orientation, or abuse survivors.
-Similar to individualized counseling, these therapy sessions are led by professionals that facilitate topics of discussions that are relevant to the needs of the individuals who are taking part in the program.
+These therapy sessions are led by professionals that facilitate topics of discussions that are relevant to the needs of the individuals who are taking part in the program.
 These sessions not only allow patients to receive valuable education and advice on addiction topics that pertain to them, but also give and receive support from peers.
 Group therapy fosters an environment where people in similar situations can provide acceptance, support, comfort, and honest feedback for one another.

 Depending on the facility, some IOPs may also include family therapy services.
 Studies show that including an individual’s family members into the treatment process significantly increases the chances of maintaining lasting sobriety.
 Family therapy also allows family members to become educated on the issues of addiction and understand exactly what it is that their loved one is going through.
 As with individualized counseling, family therapy is often held only when needed.